 Not sure how much coverage you need?
 First, calculate your current income - including your salary, investments, and savings.
 Then subtract your debt - household bills, student loans, and credit card balances.
 Also subtract any childcare or educational expenses, as well as an allowance for the unexpected.
 The amount of coverage you will likely need is roughly ten times your annual income.

-Life insurance may not be top of mind during pregnancy, but it’s an important consideration for all parents.
-Insuring your next bundle of joy doesn’t have to be a long, drawn-out process either.
-Take advantage of Ethos’ calculator to get a quote that fits your budget.
+Protecting your next bundle of joy doesn’t have to be a long, drawn-out process either.
+Take advantage of Ethos’ term life insurance calculator to get a quote that fits your budget in just minutes.

 Babies grow up fast and before you know it, that onesie you bought will be too small.
-Garage sales and discount stores are great places to shop for things like decorations, clothes, and toys.
+Garage sales and discount stores are great places to score affordable decorations, clothing, and toys.
 Keep your eyes open for deals before your baby arrives and you’ll spend (and worry) less later on.
-Keep in mind that while a lot of baby gear is fine to use second-hand, it’s usually better to buy some items new, especially if there is any question around safety.
-Items such as car seats, cribs, and strollers have evolved over the years, so you’ll likely want to stick with something current.
+For safety and sanitary reasons, it may be better to buy some items new.
+Items such as car seats, cribs, and strollers have evolved over the years - so you’ll likely want to stick with what meets current safety requirements.

-Purchasing a term life insurance policy is a fast and simple way to ensure that your newborn’s dreams are protected.
+Purchasing a term life insurance policy is a fast and simple way to help ensure that your newborn’s dreams are protected.
 What parent doesn’t want to walk their child to their first day of school, hand them the keys to their first car, and even plan their wedding?
-With an affordable term life insurance policy, you’ll make sure that they’ll be able to achieve these goals and more.
+With an affordable term life insurance policy, you can help them to achieve these goals and more should you pass away unexpectedly.
 Contact Ethos today to get started.